Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 Click Preview page to see the page without toolbars.

-Use the dropdown in the page bar to switch between desktop, or tablet and smartphone in both landscape and portrait view.
-The resolution of the non-desktop options display in the status bar.
+Use the dropdown at the bottom to switch between desktop, or tablet and smartphone in both landscape and portrait view.
+The resolution of the non-desktop options display in the bar.
 The resolutions are some of the most common device sizes on the market.
-See mydevice.io for more.
+See screensiz.es for more.

-The Pages app provides a link on the page bar to open the current page in a new tab showing it not surrounded by the page editor.
+In the lower-right corner, you can click the Preview in tab button to open the current page in a new tab showing it not surrounded by the page editor.

 The page editor displays the publication status in the status bar at the bottom of the screen and on each component that has changed:

 A fresh Magnolia installation does not have versioned content.
 Demo content is bootstrapped and immediately marked as "published".
 You see a green publication status but no publication has actually happened.